 Protecting the integrity of Australia’s electoral processes is critical to maintaining public trust in Australia's democratic processes.

-In the context of the Electoral Integrity Assurance Taskforce (the Taskforce), references to electoral integrity relate to the assistance provided by Taskforce agencies that help give assurance to the Australian Electoral Commissioner that a federal electoral event, which includes elections, by-elections and referendums, is unaffected by interference.
-For the purposes of the Taskforce, interference is characterised as an action intended to affect or disrupt electoral processes or outcomes.
+The Electoral Integrity Assurance Taskforce (the Taskforce) provides electoral integrity assurance to the Australian Electoral Commissioner that federal electoral events are unaffected by interference.
+Federal electoral events include elections, by-elections and referendums.
+For the purposes of the Taskforce, interference is characterised as a foreign government or their proxy undertaking an action that is intended to affect or disrupt Australian electoral processes or outcomes.

-Public trust in the integrity of an electoral event can be undermined by the realisation or perceived realisation of such threats.
+Public trust in the integrity of an electoral event can be undermined by these threats, whether real or perceived.
 The Taskforce ensures that information about these threats is efficiently referred to the relevant agencies, facilitates cooperation and coordination between these agencies, and enables them to work together to take any appropriate action.

 The Electoral Integrity Assurance Taskforce (the Taskforce) and the Taskforce Board (the Board) are constituted by relevant agencies across Federal Government, working together to provide information and advice to the Electoral Commissioner on matters that may compromise the real or perceived integrity of federal electoral events, including referendums.